 You can customize the look and behavior of a topic by editing it.
 You can:

-- make it a favorite topic so it becomes visible and selectable in the Focus pane.
+- make it a Favorite Topic so it becomes visible and selectable in the Focus Pane

-- assign it a color.
+- assign it a color

-- rename it.
+- rename it

 To edit a topic:

-- right-click the topic's oval-shaped bubble in a message and select the desired item from the popup menu.
+- right-click the topic's oval-shaped bubble in a message and select the desired item from the popup menu

-Apply Color to the Entire Row
+Apply Color to Topics

 If you'd like the color to apply to the entire row (and change the color of the subject, sender, etc.), check the box (in Postbox > Preferences > Display > Topics) that reads: Apply the topic color to the entire row in the message list pane.